PcLover2/cbr2cbz/README.md

 ## Dependancies:

 The script requires "zip" and "unrar".
 Please ensure they are installed before trying to run the script.
 A simple online search will help you with this.
 At a later stage I will build an install and update functionality which will do this automatically.

+## IMPORTANT NOTE

+Currently, the tool uses a fixed location for the temp files and the files list.
+If you decide to run this two in two sessions, they will conflict and you will have a bad day.
+At a later stage, I will add support to allow more than one session to be run at a time, for all those hardcore users.

+## ROAD MAP

+I will eventually add support for more formats and in different directions.
+Right now, I had 10 000 + files, and some were cbr and some were cbz, but my device has issues with cbr, probably because RAR is a closed patent.
+So I wanted to convert all my cbr files to cbz, for my own needs.

+## Contact the developer.

+I never check my email.
+If you would like to get hold of me, send me a DM on Reddit u/thisiszeev